Everton charge into European contention with Palace win - France 24

 However, Palace were gifted a route back into the game six minutes into the second half thanks to another error from Everton goalkeeper Jordan Pickford.

-The England number one's place at Euro 2020 is under debate and he let Christian Benteke's shot slip underneath his body as the Belgian striker registered his first goal of the season.
+The England number one's place at Euro 2020 is under debate and he let Christian Benteke's shot slip underneath his body as the Belgian striker scored his first goal of the season.

+"Disgusting.
+I was disappointed with myself," said Pickford, who later made amends with a fine save to preserve Everton's 2-1 lead.

 Just as Everton were wobbling, though, a moment of magic from Richarlison swung the game back in their favour seven minutes later.